I-vac/DevOps-2025/report/report.md

 * Health checks (`/health`) used to verify readiness before switching traffic
 * Deprecated containers are cleaned up post-deployment

+### AI use
+in this project AI was used as a helper, and advicer.
+Co-pilot is connected to VS code and made some code suggestions.
+GPT was unable to provide solutions that were 100% correct.
+More likely around 30%.
+Therefore you need to be careful of what to use and how you use it.

 # 3. Reflection Perspective